Ghislaine Maxwell to be sentenced for sex trafficking minor girls for Jeffrey Epstein

 Epstein, who pleaded guilty in 2008 to state prostitution charges, was indicted on federal sex trafficking charges in July 2019 but died by suicide in prison a month later.

-Maxwell, Epstein's former girlfriend and longtime associate, has been detained since her arrest in July 2020, and her attorneys say her time behind bars has been a "disproportionate pre-sentence punishment" that will not end now that she's housed with the general population.
+Maxwell, Epstein's former girlfriend and longtime associate, has been detained since her arrest in July 2020.
+Her attorneys say her time behind bars has been a "disproportionate pre-sentence punishment" that will not end now that she's housed with the general population.

 "Ms. Maxwell has already experienced hard time during detention under conditions far more onerous and punitive than any experienced by a typical pretrial detainee, and she is preparing to spend significantly more time behind bars," Maxwell's attorneys said in their sentencing recommendation.
 "Her life has been ruined.
 Since Epstein's death, her life has been threatened and death threats continue while she is incarcerated."

-Prosecutors, who dispute Maxwell's claims of maltreatment at the Metropolitan Detention Center, said in their sentencing recommendation that Maxwell has "enjoyed remarkable privileges as a high-profile inmate that vastly exceed the benefits accorded to the average inmate," including access to a private shower, television, desktop computer, laptop and her own space to spend time outside of her cell.
+Prosecutors disputed Maxwell's claims of maltreatment at the Metropolitan Detention Center.
+They said in their sentencing recommendation that Maxwell has "enjoyed remarkable privileges as a high-profile inmate that vastly exceed the benefits accorded to the average inmate," including access to a private shower, television, desktop computer, laptop and her own space to spend time outside of her cell.

 Officials at the Brooklyn detention facility where Maxwell is being housed said she was placed on suicide watch over the weekend after they grew concerned she was at "heightened risk of self-harm" ahead of her sentencing.

-Prosecutors said the warden told them she would remain on suicide watch until she is "no longer at heightened risk of self-harm."

-A fellow inmate wrote a letter to Judge Nathan praising Maxwell's positive interactions with other prisoners and her volunteer work teaching yoga and helping inmates obtain their GED diploma.
+A fellow inmate wrote a letter to the judge praising Maxwell's positive interactions with other prisoners and her volunteer work teaching yoga and helping inmates obtain their GED diploma.

 "It's important to know that there are also positive opinions, some of which are among inmates in the unit," the inmate said in her letter.